 We begin teaching our youngest students with these goals in mind.
 By the time they have required service projects in high school, we hope that they will have developed a passion for a cause, and their innate compassion will move them into action.

 Service Project Examples

 Annual All-School Projects include a food gathering for Thanksgiving and the Wrap-In for holiday gifts.
 In the spring, we have several drives which benefit different causes chosen by our students.
-One cause is H.O.P.E. which was founded by several students in the class of 2008.
-It is now a successful not-for-profit organization featured in the 2007-’08 school year on Good Morning America.
+In 2016, Relay for Life raised over $30,000.

 Some of the many ways in which CCDS students participate in worthwhile endeavors: